Skip to content

 History of Newfoundland

-From the first European contact to a modern sovereign nation — the story of Newfoundland’s journey to independence and self-determination.
+From longstanding Indigenous presence and early European contact to a modern sovereign republic — the story of Newfoundland’s journey to independence and self-determination.

 A Nation’s Story

 The Republic of Newfoundland’s history is one of resilience, determination, and an unwavering commitment to self-governance.
-From the fishing stations of the 16th century to a modern democratic republic, Newfoundland has charted its own course through centuries of challenge and triumph.
+From the fishing stations of the 16th century and the deep roots of Indigenous communities, including the Mi’kmaq of Newfoundland, to a modern democratic republic, Newfoundland has charted its own course through centuries of challenge and triumph.

-This collection of historical documents, issued by the Ministry of National Heritage and Defence, chronicles the key periods and turning points that shaped our nation.
+This collection of historical documents, issued by the Ministry of Culture & Communications and the Ministry of Defence & National Security, chronicles the key periods and turning points that shaped our nation.

 Historical Documents